rtCamp/OneDesign/README.md

    - Use the search functionality to find specific patterns
 2. **Applying Patterns:**
    - Select the patterns you want to sync by clicking on them
-   - Click “Apply to Sites” to open the site selection modal
+   - Click "Apply to Sites" to open the site selection modal
    - Choose the destination sites from the modal
-   - Click “Apply Patterns” to distribute the selected patterns
+   - Click "Apply Patterns" to distribute the selected patterns
 3. **Removing Patterns:**
-   - Access the list of applied patterns by selecting the site’s tab
+   - Access the list of applied patterns by selecting the site's tab
    - Select the patterns you want to remove
-   - Click “Remove Selected Patterns”
+   - Click "Remove Selected Patterns"
    - Confirm the removal, and the patterns will be deleted from that site

+### Working with Templates

+OneDesign extends beyond patterns to support full template synchronization across your network.

+1. **Sharing Templates:**
+   - Navigate to the Template Library from the OneDesign menu
+   - Select the templates you want to share with brand sites
+   - Click "Share Templates" to distribute them across your network

+2. **Automatic Pattern & Template Part Creation:**
+   - When you share a template, all patterns and template parts used within it are automatically created on the brand site
+   - This ensures complete design consistency without manual pattern-by-pattern synchronization

+3. **Template Updates & Re-sync:**
+   - If you modify a template on the governing site after it's been shared, simply re-sync it
+   - Go to perticular brand site tab on which you need to re-sync and click "Sync Shared Templates"
+   - All changes, including updated patterns and template parts, will be pushed to connected brand sites
+   - Brand sites automatically receive the latest version, maintaining consistency across your network

 ### Video Demo